samoyed-health-foundation/website/site/content/diseases/immune-mediated-hemolytic-anemia.md

 > or
 > [health information reviewer](/become-a-health-information-reviewer).

-*Thank you to Patti Emmett, MS, RN, CIC for preparing and updating this information.*
+*Thank you to Patti Emmett, MS, RN, CIC for preparing and updating this article for SCARF.*

 Immune-Mediated Hemolytic Anemia is a decreased numbers of red blood cells (RBCs) due to destruction by the immune system.